christian-konrad/chronicle-db-on-raft-thesis/src/04c_implementation_system_design_architecture.md

 - **Hazelcast**: Hazelcast is a full-fledged platform for building real-time applications with stream processing capabilities, that also uses Raft under the hood.
 This sounds very suitable for our case, as this is exactly what we want to build.
 But Hazelcast is not a embeddable library, but a platform with a magnitude of other features (in-memory key-value store, embedded stream and batch processing, pub/sub messaging).
 It is available as an open-source edition with community support, but you still build your application on top of the Hazelcast platform, instead of integrating Hazelcast.
 This introduces additional complexity, especially as we want to build ChronicleDB as a platform itself, which would require a lot of re-engineering of Hazelcast.
 Hazelcast is therefore aimed at application engineers rather than platform engineers.
 To embed Hazelcast instead of running it as a platform, you need to register yourself as a commercial partner of the Hazelcast, Inc. company.
 - **etcd/raft**: The most popular Raft implementation out there.
 As it is written in _Go_ (aka.
 Golang), it is not suitable for our case (only if we build replication in ChronicleDB around a microservice architecture, which is not our goal).
 We list it here for the sake of completeness. etcd/raft powers etcd, a high-throughput key-value store, which itself is the fundamental basis for Kubernetes.

-We use Java for simplicity, as ChronicleDB is written in Java.
+We use `Java` for simplicity, as ChronicleDB is written in `Java`.
 For best performance and future-proof support (at the time of this writing), it is recommended to implement the library yourself or to use one of the popular Golang implementations: etcd/raft or hashicorp/raft.
 One could even use the _Gorum framework_ in Golang—with some adjustments as in [@pedersen2018analysis].
 Go is a relatively new language that is very popular in the realm of distributed systems, since it provides a powerful yet easy built-in networking library similar to Erlang, and the language semantics are simple which makes it easier to write, read and maintain distributed algorithms in Go, compared to other languages.
 Another reason is the already broad support in this area from package providers, which makes it easier to get started.

 Another alternative we have considered is to write the replication layer ourselves from scratch.
 This would have allowed us to implement a replication layer that allows the consumer of the event store to decide on the level of consistency.
 We have not found a library that allows this, so this must always be implemented by yourself.
 As we have seen so far, there is no out-of-the-box implementation of multiple protocols that can just be toggled in between.
 We found the approach in Apache IoT DB to switch the protocol by wrapping it in a provider, but only for Raft, multi-leader consensus and standalone use[^iot-db].
 Another approach would be to limit the toggleability to a per-stream basis and deploy two completely different replication protocols or libraries.
 Due to the sheer complexity of such an undertaking, we quickly dismissed the idea.